emarkham/connectivitytest/README.md

 # connectivitytest

 This is a shitty script that replicates (9) in NetWiz.
-Sometimes it's easier to troubleshoot the what's going on from your own laptop.
+Sometimes it's easier to troubleshoot what's going on from your own laptop than to try from the USB console.

- "Why not just run the (9) script locally," you ask?
+ "Why not just run the (9) script from your laptop," you ask?

  Reasons: